BITshap/BITshap/README.md

 Software Developer
 ------------------

-Started out in business, finally found programming.
-Currently focused on becoming the best developer I can be.
+Business aligned and focused on growth.
+Love trying new things and getting to places I never thought I could.

 * 🌍  I'm based in Los Angeles
 * 🖥️  See my portfolio at [Nick's Portfolio](https://nickshapoff.com)